SliferSkyd/wh-dra-plugin/docs/SLIDES.md

 **Log output:**
 ```
-# Normal (every 30s, only visible at -v=4):
-health check: healthy=true all 4 chips healthy

 # On failure (always visible):
-T3K health changed: healthy=false — chip 2: heartbeat stalled (prev=41234 cur=41234)
+T3K health changed: healthy=false — chip 2 not accessible: no such file or directory
 published empty ResourceSlice on pool t3k-node-a (T3K unhealthy)

 # On recovery:
-T3K health changed: healthy=true — all 4 chips healthy
+T3K health changed: healthy=true — all 4 chips accessible
 published ResourceSlice: device wormhole-t3k with 4 chips on pool t3k-node-a
 ```

-> **Speaker notes:** The heartbeat check is more reliable than a simple "is tt-smi alive" check.
-A chip with frozen firmware still responds to tt-smi queries — but the heartbeat counter stops incrementing.
-The 30-second gap means at most one bad placement could sneak through during a health flip.
+> **Speaker notes:** We originally used `tt-smi -s` (Python) for health checks, but it hangs indefinitely when the chip ethernet mesh is in an inconsistent state — e.g. after one node reboots while the other is still up. `os.Open` is the same approach Google's TPU plugin uses: if the kernel driver file is accessible, the device is present.
+Zero subprocess overhead, cannot hang.

 ---